 Complex motorcycle accidents in which a victim suffered catastrophic injuries and costly damages are often the most likely to end up in court.

-While not necessarily the quickest solution, filing a personal injury lawsuit can work to a victim’s advantage and potentially help them recover a comprehensive settlement for their damages.
+While not necessarily the quickest solution, filing a personal injury lawsuit can work to a victim’s advantage.
+It can also potentially help them recover a comprehensive settlement for their damages.

 Parties You Could Sue in a Motorcycle Accident Claim

-You could potentially sue several parties in your claim, depending on who is responsible for causing the accident and who is liable.
+You could potentially sue several parties in your claim.
+It all depends on who is responsible for causing the accident.
 According to the National Highway Traffic Safety Administration (NHTSA), around 94% of all accidents occur because of driver error.
 Drivers can act negligently in various ways, such as by:

 - Driving while intoxicated